-Combining the opal color itself with the amazing patterns of the ironstone, creates jewelry that is so stunning and original that you could say there is certainly nothing else on earth like it.
-So whether it be the amazing and very expensive stones from Lightning Ridge, or the Queensland opal, rings made from these stones are very impressive
+Combining the opal color in the stone itself with the amazing patterns of the ironstone, creates jewelry that is so stunning and original that you could say there is certainly nothing else on earth like it like them.
+So whether it be the amazing and very expensive stones from Lightning Ridge like, or the Queensland opal, rings made from these stones are very impressive

 What are free-form Black opals?

 There was a time when every one of these stones had to be oval and high domed.
 This has all changed.
 Particularly since the use of Dental equipment has becoming common amongst opal cutters.
 Some of the hills and valleys in these stones that we call ‘undulates’ are just amazing and if the design artist can work with a free form (any shaped) piece, the potential for creativity is greatly expanded.The ring to the left is round in shape but the face is actually split out of the rock and has not been polished by human hands.
 Completely natural.
 You can buy it if you like it here

 The one below is a good example of a free form black boulder opal featuring the remarkable patterns and colors typical of this stone which can only be found in Queensland opal fields, Australia.

 This is mainly used as a man’s ring but of course ladies are wearing really large rings nowadays. if you would like to buy this particularly ring click here.
 As with most of our rings this is an original boulder opal from the western Queensland fields.